agoldst/dfr-browser/README.md

 # A simple topic-model browser

-These files use [d3](http://d3js.org) to provide a way to browse some of a topic model of JSTOR journal articles in a web browser, relying entirely on static html and javascript files.
+These files use [d3](http://d3js.org) to provide a way to browse some of a topic model of texts in a web browser, relying entirely on static html and javascript files.
+It is specialized for models of texts from JSTOR's [Data for Research](http://dfr.jstor.org) service, though it can be (and has been) adapted for models of other corpora.
 For more information, see the main project page at [agoldst.github.io/dfr-browser](http://agoldst.github.io/dfr-browser) and the [working demo](http://agoldst.github.io/dfr-browser/demo), a browser for a 64-topic model of the journal *PMLA*.

 This software is free to use, copy, modify, and distribute under the MIT license (which is to say, please credit me if you do use it).
 This project skews to my needs as a literary scholar and to my amateurishness as a programmer.
 No aspect of this code has been systematically tested.
 Sorry.